History of Truro

 There are several theories about the meaning of the name Truro.
 One being "Tri" meaning three and "Ru" meaning roads, referencing the three main roads entering Truro from the north, east and west.
 Although it is also said that name came from Tri - veru meaning three rivers, which Truro you can see in places around the city.

 A brief overview

 The town grew from an Iron age settlement, a castle was built on the pre historic site and the port of Truro was registered as being capable of accepting foreign commerce and the town became well established.

 Truro became a coinage town in 1327 and by order of the King twice yearly locally mined tin was brought to be assayed.
 The port thirved over the years with Truro having control of the waterway right down to the sea at Falmouth.

 In 1876 the Diocese of Truro was founded and the architect John Loughborough Pearson was chosen to create a cathedral in the centre of a busy town.
 The foundation stone was laid in 1880 & after 30 years the building was complete with the three spires Victoria, Edward & Alexandra.

 Why does it feel like Bath?

 It is often said that Truro feels a bit like the city of Bath.
 In 1759 the Mansion House on Princes Street was started & the facade is covered in Bath stone which was a wedding present to Thomas Daniel & his wife Elizabeth from her uncle, Ralph Allen who owned quarries in Bath.
 He was either a very kind uncle or a shrewd business man as in 1798 the first property in Lemon Street was built using Bath stone.
-Lemon street was competed in 1831 & is a fine example Georgian Architecture using Bath stone.
+Lemon street was completed in 1831 & is a fine example Georgian Architecture using Bath stone.

 21st Century Truro